 Have Earnings And Dividends Been Growing?

 Companies with consistently growing earnings per share generally make the best dividend stocks, as they usually find it easier to grow dividends per share.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
-This is why it's a relief to see Auburn National Bancorporation earnings per share are up 5.5% per annum over the last five years.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+This is why it's a relief to see Auburn National Bancorporation earnings per share are up 2.8% per annum over the last five years.

-From a dividend perspective, should investors buy or avoid Auburn National Bancorporation?
+Should investors buy Auburn National Bancorporation for the upcoming dividend?
 Auburn National Bancorporation has seen its earnings per share grow slowly in recent years, and the company reinvests more than half of its profits in the business, which generally bodes well for its future prospects.
-Overall, Auburn National Bancorporation looks like a promising dividend stock in this analysis, and we think it would be worth investigating further.
+Auburn National Bancorporation ticks a lot of boxes for us from a dividend perspective, and we think these characteristics should mark the company as deserving of further attention.